bigwisu/validator-ponsel/README.md

 # Validator Ponsel
-A small tool to lookup a string and identify it as a valid Indonesian Mobile Operator This library will also detect the operator.
+A small tool to lookup a string and identify it as a valid Indonesian mobile operator.

+## Available Mobile Operators

+* Axis
+* Indosat
+* Smartfren
+* Telkomsel
+* Three
+* XL

 ## Install